City Homicide: Home media

 All series were made available on DVD.
-The season 3 DVD included the first eight episodes of Season 4, while the season 4 DVD included the remainder of season 4 episodes plus the six-part mini-series No Greater Honour.
+The season 3 DVD included the first eight episodes of Season 4, while the season 4 DVD included the remainder of season 4 episodes plus the six-part miniseries No Greater Honour.

-DVD release

 These DVD releases are now out of print.
-It was Announced In June 2022 that Via Vision Entertainment would be re-releasing the complete series of City Homicide on 7 September 2022.
+It was announced in June 2022 that Via Vision Entertainment would be re-releasing the complete series of City Homicide on 7 September 2022.